Ravens Underdogs First Time This Season for Week 12 Game Vs. Steelers

 Undefeated Pittsburgh (10-0) opened as 3-point favorites over Baltimore, according to the early line by BetOnline.

-It's the first time the Ravens have been underdogs since last season's Week 9 game against the Patriots, who were three-point favorites.
-Baltimore won that game 37-20 at M&T Bank Stadium.
+It's the first time the Ravens have been underdogs since last season's Week 17 game against the Steelers, who were 1,5-point favorites.
+Baltimore, which rested most of its starters, won that game 28-10 at M&T Bank Stadium.

 The Ravens (6-4) have lost three of their past four games and fallen into third place in the AFC North behind Pittsburgh and Cleveland (7-3).